Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ## Add a discount to a single offer

 You can add a discount to single offers in your bill list, for instance, because of a campaign, defects in the offers, for loyal customers, or from a certain quantity of offers.
 If you add a discount to a single offer, the discount is applied to an offer entry in the bill list.
-This means that if the quantity of an offer entry is greater than one because a customer wants to purchase the  offer , the discount will be applied to all offers in this entry.
+This means that if the quantity of an offer entry is greater than one because a customer wants to purchase the offer, the discount will be applied to all offers in this entry.

 If you want to apply a discount to a single one of several offers in an entry, you have to use the [single scan function](./02_SelectOffer.md#use-single-scan) first to add an offer as a single entry in the bill list.